 “Success in the MACC degree requires time and commitment, especially if you’re working full-time.
 But know that your time will definitely be well spent.”

 After earning her business degree from Singapore Management University in 2007, Janis Ang made her way halfway around the world to attend St. Ambrose.
-Janis loves the people and places that make up her new home, and after graduation, hopes to find a job in the area.
+Janis loves the people and places that make up her new home.

 It's a blend of lecture and in-class discussion.
 The coursework is practical to the real world and is also preparing us for the CPA exam.
 My classmates are very helpful and friendly and my professors are knowledgeable, experienced and easy to go to when I need help.

-Elizabeth Pogue has an organized and well-planned syllabus and style of teaching.
+(Former professor) Elizabeth Pogue has an organized and well-planned syllabus and style of teaching.
 She brings her own experiences in accounting to the classroom, complementing our text with real-world examples.
 Recently, she told us about her role working as a controller in a company.
-It tied perfectly into the course that she taught—Management Control Systems, which focuses on managerial roles and duties.
+It tied perfectly into the course that she taught – Management Control Systems – which focuses on managerial roles and duties.
 Relating our academic lessons to the real world is so valuable and unique.